rtlabs-com/p-net/doc/additional_linux_details.rst

     cmake --build build --target docs

 The Doxygen documentation ends up in ``build/html/index.html``

+See the "Writing documentation" page if you would like to install the toolchain to build the entire Sphinx documentation.

 The clang static analyzer can also be used if installed.
 Create a new build directory by running::